 Reims Cathedral is a Gothic cathedral and the seat of the Archbishop of Reims.
-It is located on the highest point in the city, near the north end of the old town.
+It is located on the city’s highest point, near the old town’s north end.

-The cathedral began in 1211 to replace an older structure that had been destroyed by fire in 1194.
+The cathedral began in 1211 to replace an older structure destroyed by fire in 1194.
 It was dedicated in 1260, 50 years after construction began.
 But it was completed only in 1321 when its famous spires were added (destroyed during World War I but rebuilt after).

 The two towers date from about 1490, replacing the original ones damaged during another war with England.

-The interior was redone by French architect Eugène Viollet-le Duc from 1849–79.
-The only significant changes were stained glass windows added at various times during those years.
+French architect Eugène Viollet-le Duc redid the interior from 1849–79.
+The only significant changes were stained glass windows added a range of times during those years.
 And there are some minor alterations during later restorations.

 The Abbey of Saint-Denis

 The Abbey of Saint-Denis is located in Saint-Denis.
-It is a Benedictine abbey in the commune of Saint-Denis in the northern suburbs of Paris.
+It’s a Benedictine abbey in the commune of Saint-Denis in the northern suburbs of Paris.

-Saint Denis Basilica is an important pilgrimage and worship place for Roman Catholics.
+Saint Denis Basilica is a crucial pilgrimage and worship place for Roman Catholics.
 It is the burial site for French kings and queens.
 It includes all but two monarchs, from Philip II (1060–1108) to Louis XVI (1774–1792).

-The Basilica was also the location where Joan of Arc was burnt at the stake on May 30th, 1431.
-And Martin Luther preached before King Charles V on December 10th, 1540.
+The Basilica was also where Joan of Arc was burnt at the stake on May 30, 1431.
+And Martin Luther preached before King Charles V on December 10, 1540.

 The abbey has been under restoration since only 2012.
-But this magnificent building still attracts visitors from around the world every year.
+But this magnificent building still attracts visitors from across the globe every year.
 They come here to admire its architecture while learning more about its history.
 The guided tours are conducted by monks who live there today!

 Archbishopric of Lyon and the Sacred Heart Basilica of Montmartre

-If you’re looking for a religious tour combining the best of history and architecture, then Lyon is the place to visit.
+If you desire a religious tour combining the best history and architecture, then Lyon is the place to visit.
 The Archbishopric of Lyon is a Roman Catholic archbishopric in France.

-It was established in 2002, along with the reorganization of the Archdiocese of Tours and Poitiers.
+It was established in 2002, along with the Archdiocese of Tours and Poitiers reorganization.
 And it had been part of the ecclesiastical province before that year.

 Lyon is one of only three archbishoprics in France not immediately subject to the Holy See.
 Its archbishop is more independent than most French bishops.

 The Archbishopric covers an area larger than all but eight dioceses in France (and two other archdioceses).
-It is one-tenth of metropolitan France and smaller than Belgium’s Liege Province.
+It is one-tenth of metropolitan France and more petite than Belgium’s Liege Province.

 The church itself—the Sacred Heart Basilica or Basilique du Sacré Cœur de Montmartre—is located on Place du Cloitre Ste Marie des Batignolles.
-It is located off Avenue Junot, near Avenue Trudaine.
-It is built over a period starting in 1875 and ending some 20 years later.
-The grandiose structure was designed by Paul Abadie.
+It is situated off Avenue Junot, near Avenue Trudaine.
+It was built over a period starting in 1875 and ending some 20 years later.
+Paul Abadie designed the majestic structure.
 Construction began during Haussmann’s renovation campaign.

-Gothic Revival style was used throughout because Abadie wanted something similar yet different from Notre Dame Cathedral itself.
+Gothic Revival style was used throughout because Abadie wanted a thing similar yet different from Notre Dame Cathedral.
 Baroque Revival style was found throughout because many parts were completed after Napoleon III lost power.
 So they weren’t finished until years later when Louis Pasteur became mayor.